Pupils be competent in their Mother Tongue Language and understand their culture.

 We aim to develop pupils’ linguistic skills in Chinese Language, in terms of listening, speaking, reading and writing in a structured manner.
 Pupils are guided to achieve progressive learning outcomes throughout their years with us.
 These outcomes will be viewed holistically and conveyed to both parents and pupils not only through summative assessments, but also via formative assessment in daily lessons.

 In line with MOE’s syllabus, the teaching and learning of CL is conducted via the modular approach, where all pupils will take Core modules from Primary 1 to Primary 6.
 The Bridging modules at lower primary will give pupils who enter primary school with little exposure to CL additional support in the early primary years to help them catch up.
-These will focus on building pupils’ listening and speaking skills, giving them a friendly start to CL and helping them to cope well with the core curriculum.
+These modules will focus on building pupils’ listening and speaking skills, giving them a friendly start to CL and helping them to cope well with the core curriculum.
 At middle primary, pupils who need additional support will be introduced to the Reinforcement modules.
-Throughout the six years, pupils who have shown the ability and interest will go further to take up the Enrichment modules.
+From 2020, our school has also started with the Mother Tongue Support Programme (MTSP) for pupils who need extra guidance at the middle primary.
+At upper primary, pupils who have shown the ability and interest will go further to take up the Enrichment modules.

 MTL Learning Journeys